-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022 are as follows:

-Valuation Date Actuarial Cost Method Actuarial Assumptions: Expected Remaining June 30, 2022 Entry Age Normal Service Lives 2 years Investment Rate of Return 7.25% per annum, net of investment expenses Inflation Rate 2.3% per annum Mortality Non-disabled members - The RP-2014 Blue Colla (males/females) and White Collar (females) Health Annuitant Tables projected on a fully generational basis b Mortality Improvement Scale MP-2018.
-Disabled members - RP-2000 Disabled Re projection for mortal etiree Morta lity Table, with no Termination, Disability, and Retirement Termination, disabili were projected based experience study of t on a five ye ear (2014-2018) Salary Increases Salary increases were projected based on a 2014-2018 experience study of the System's members.
-The salary increase ranges for specific types of members are: Lower Upper Member Type Regular Judges Corrections Hazardous Duty Wildlife Range 3.0% 2.6% 3.6% 3.6% 3.6% Range 12.8% 5.1% 13.8% 13.8% 13.8% Cost of Living Adjustments The present value of based on benefits cur and includes previou increases.
-The projec include provisions fo yet authorized by the deemed not to be sub rently being sly granted ted benefit r potential f Board of T g paid by the System cost of living payments do not uture increases not rustees as they were

-The investment rate of return used in the actuarial valuation for funding purposes was 7.6%, recognizing an additional 35 basis points for gain-sharing.
-The net return available to fund regular plan benefits is 7.25%, which is the same as the discount rate.
-Therefore, the System's management concludes that the 7.25% discount is reasonable.
+Valuation Date June 30, 2022

+Actuarial Cost Method Entry Age Normal

+Actuarial Assumptions:

+Expected Remaining

+Service Lives 2 years

+Investment Rate of Return 7.25% per annum, net of investment expenses

+Inflation Rate 2.3% per annum

+Mortality Non-disabled members - The RP-2014 Blue Collar (males/females) and White Collar (females) Healthy Annuitant Tables projected on a fully generational basis by Mortality Improvement scale MP-2018.

+Disabled members - Mortality rates based on the

+RP-2000 Disabled Retiree Mortality Table, with no

+were projected based on a five year (2014-2018) experience study of the System's members.

+Termination, disability, and retirement assumptions

+projection for mortality improvement.

+Salary Increases

+Salary increases were projected based on a 2014-2018 experience study of the System's members.
+The salary increase ranges for specific types of members are:

+Member Type Lower Range Upper Range

+Regular 3.0% 12.8%

+Judges 2.6% 5.1%

+Corrections 3.6% 13.8%

+Hazardous Duty 3.6% 13.8%

+Wildlife 3.6% 13.8%

+Cost of Living Adjustments

+The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost of living increases.
+The projected benefit payments do not include provisions for potential future increases not yet authorized by the Board of Trustees as they were deemed not to be substantively automatic.